-- 77. While it is agreed that the new targets should be inspiring, visionary, easily understood, ambitious however realistic and measurable, no proposals have been made that meet all of these criteria.
-Even though it was agreed at the ninth meeting of the Conference of the Parties that the 2020 Target should be measurable, there are differing views as to whether or not the overall target should be, or can be, quantitative.
-At minimum, progress on any target needs to be verifiable. - 78.
-A broad overall 2020 Biodiversity Target could be complemented by a set of quantified sub-targets.
+- 79. While it is agreed that the new targets should be inspiring, visionary, easily understood, ambitious however realistic and measurable, no proposals have been made that meet all of these criteria.
+Even though it was agreed at the ninth meeting of the Conference of the Parties that the 2020 target should be measurable, there are differing views as to whether or not the overall target should be, or can be, quantitative.
+At minimum, progress on any target needs to be verifiable. - 80.
+A broad overall 2020 biodiversity target could be complemented by a set of quantified sub-targets.
 These might build upon the existing set of sub-targets (decisions VII/30 and VIII/15), or perhaps a smaller set might be agreed.
+While it may be possible to develop numeric targets for some issues this may be difficult for others and the means to achieve these targets will likely vary with national circumstances.
 The updating of the Strategic Plan provides the opportunity to ensure a more coherent relationship between the overall target, the sub-targets, indicators and the means to achieve the targets, including appropriate capacity-development activities.
-There may be a need for a regionally-balanced expert meeting to prepare ideas in this regard to inform the preparation of the Secretariat's draft that will be considered by WGRI-3 and SBSTTA-14.

-- 79. Many of the views expressed in the submissions and consultations to date highlight points that are, in fact, already reflected to a greater or lesser degree in the current Strategic Plan.
-This raises the question as to how to ensure that the updated Strategic Plan is more effective than the current one.
+There may be a need for a regionally-balanced expert meetings, such as that being help in London and co-hosted by Brazil and the United Kingdom, to prepare ideas in this regard to inform the preparation of the Secretariat's draft that will be considered at the third meeting of the Working Group on Review of Implementation and the fourteenth meeting of SBSTTA. - 81.
+Many of the views expressed in the submissions and consultations to date highlight points that are, in fact, already reflected - to a greater or lesser degree - in the current Strategic Plan.
+This suggests that the future strategic plan could build from the current plan.
+However it also raises the question as to how to ensure that the updated Strategic Plan is more effective than the current one.
 For example, Parties were invited to develop national targets based on the 2010 framework but few have done so.
-Greater success this time might be facilitated by a more effective global framework of outcome-oriented targets complemented by process-oriented targets that would help ensure provision of the necessary support to Parties to develop such national targets and implement them.
+Greater success this time might be facilitated by a more effective global framework of outcome-oriented targets, based on robust scientific evidence, complemented by process-oriented targets that would help ensure provision of the necessary support to Parties to develop such national targets and implement them.
 Such support would include capacity development, information exchange, and the provision of the necessary financial resources.
 The necessary follow-up processes would need to be included in the multi-year programme of work of the Conference of the Parties (MYPOW).
-For example, countries could report to the Conference of the Parties at its eleventh meeting on their national targets.
-Such an approach would also imply a greater emphasis by Conference of the Parties, SBSTTA and WGRI on supporting implementation. - 80.
-Parties and stakeholders are encouraged to submit further views on the updating and revision of the Strategic Plan in the light of the synthesis presented in section IV and, in particular, on the outstanding issues highlighted in this section (section V).
+For example, countries could report to the Conference of the Parties at its eleventh meeting on their national targets, similarly a roadmap of the work to be conducted between the tenth and eleventh meetings of the Conference of the Parties could be developed and this could serve as a means of gauging progress.
+Such an approach would also imply a greater emphasis on supporting implementation by Conference of the Parties, SBSTTA and the Working Group on Review of Implementation.